Surangi Mendis – ST3. Edited by Reeya Motha – ST6

 Overview of training programme

 A five-year programme (ST3-ST7).
-Trainees entry at ST3 from one of four training pathways; core medical training, ENT core surgical training, paediatrics or general practice.
+Trainees entry at ST3 from one of four training pathways; internal medicine training, ENT core surgical training, paediatrics or general practice.
 Within AVM, there are distinct sub-speciality areas; tinnitus, neuro-otology (dizziness) and general hearing.
 In each of these areas, trainees must achieve competency in dealing with both adult and paediatric populations.
 Attachments in allied specialities are required such as psychiatry, community paediatrics, ENT, neurology, care of the elderly, ophthalmology, genetics and immunology are required.
 It is expected that trainees should have a good understanding of the available audiological and vestibular testing methods and time is allocated during your training to observe and / or learn how to perform these tests.

 A more detailed breakdown of the curriculum can be found at: the gmc uk website